EHTJulia/EHTModels.jl/README.md

 ```

 ## Documentation
-The documentation is in preparation, but docstrings of available functions are listed for the [latest](https://ehtjulia.github.io/EHTModels.jl/dev) version available.
+The documentation is in preparation, but docstrings of available functions are listed for the [latest](https://ehtjulia.github.io/EHTModels.jl/dev) version.
 The stable version has not been released.

 ## Acknowledgement